jfardello/tdns/README.md

 ca_cert:

 ## ReST API and tdns client

-Making rest calls will require a TLS connection and a JWT token, tokens can be generated with `tdns adm token` command, the server certificate will be needed if it is serf signed, the default configuration creates a self signed certificate and key similar equivalent to the ones created by the following command:
+REST calls require a TLS connection and a JWT token.
+Tokens can be generated with the tdns adm token command.
+The server certificate is needed if it is self-signed.
+The default configuration creates a self-signed certificate and key, similar to those created by:

 ```
 openssl req -x509 -newkey ec -pkeyopt ec_paramgen_curve:secp384r1 -days 3650 \
   -nodes -keyout fixtures/tdns.key -out fixtures/tdns.crt -subj "/CN=tdns.kubewire.net" \
   -addext "subjectAltName=DNS:localhost,DNS:*.example.com,IP:127.0.0.1"
 ```

-So the connection between tdns client to the server is always TLS based and authorized by a long lasting JWT token which is validated with an HMAC signature, you can create such tokens with the `tdns adm token` command, this way you can control tdns runtime features remotely either by issuing rest commands or with the built in client.
+The connection between the TDNS client and the server is always TLS-based and authorized by a long-lasting JWT token validated with an HMAC signature.
+You can create such tokens with the ``tdns adm token`` command to control TDNS runtime features remotely, either by issuing REST commands or with the built-in client.

+### TBD: curl example, swagger.